AJ2O/aws-whitepapers-summary/Storage/performance-at-scale-elasticache.md

 # ElastiCache for Memcached

 ## Architecture
-ElastiCache Memcached clusters sit in a separate tier alongside a database in an application architecture.
+ElastiCache for Memcached clusters sit in a separate tier alongside a database in an application architecture.
 ElastiCache does not directly communicate with the database, nor have any particular knowledge of the database.
 As requests come into the application, the application is responsible for communicating between the caching and database tiers.
 As more nodes are added to the cache cluster, the cache keys are distributed among them, resulting in linear scaling of the cache pool in relation to the number of its nodes.

 ![MemcachedArchitecture](../Diagrams/ElastiCacheMemcachedArchitecture.png)